okta/okta-oidc-ios/README.md

 In order to redirect back to your application from a web browser, you must specify a unique URI to your app.
 To do this, open `Info.plist` in your application bundle and set a **URL Scheme** to the scheme of the redirect URI.

 For example, if your **Redirect URI** is `com.okta.example:/callback`, the **URL Scheme** will be `com.okta.example`.
+**Note:** Don't make redirect uri in format x.x.x.x, for example `com.okta.another.example`.
+Safari engine will fail to redirect to your application

 Next, update your `AppDelegate` to include the following function to allow the redirect to occur: